gatehill/threshold-docs/docs/docker/docker-compose.md

 ## What's next?

-* Learn about the [annotations](./configuration.md) you can add to your Kubernetes Services.
 * Learn about all the [policies](../policies.md) you can apply to your APIs to control their behaviour.
-* See [tips and tricks](../tips.md)help you get the most out of your Threshold installation.
+* See [tips and tricks](../tips.md) to help you get the most out of your Threshold installation.